• Home /

 LIFT Act mortgages are self-insured and do require taxpayer money.

 LIFT Act loans collect mortgage insurance premiums at closing like all FHA-backed loans.
-However, unlike standard FHA loans, an upfront mortgage insurance premium is the only premium eligible buyers will pay.
+However, unlike standard FHA loans, the upfront mortgage insurance premium is the only MIP eligible buyers will pay.

-There is no MIP with a LIFT Act mortgage.
+There is no annual MIP with a LIFT Act mortgage.

 Who Qualifies for the LIFT Act?

-The LIFT Act is not yet law, so when we discuss its eligibility requirements, note that the bill’s language is not final and may change before its passage into law.
+The bill’s language is not final and may change before its passage into law.

 Must be a first-time home buyer